Read an interactive and user-friendly version of this guide below.

 More elderly tenants, young children, tenants with existing skin problems and those who already have respiratory problems or a weak immune system are particularly vulnerable.

-Bear in mind that if your tenant does suffer from the effects of damp and mould in your property, they may report you to the local authority – which can fine you up to £30,000 without going to court – and may also make a personal injury claim against you.
+Bear in mind that if your tenant does suffer from the effects of damp and mould in your property, they may report you to the local authority – which can fine you up to £30,000 without going to court (increasing to £40,000 under the Renters’ Rights Bill) – and may also make a personal injury claim against you.

 As a landlord it is important that you are up to date with your legal obligations and are aware of the latest property standards set by the Government.
-Read the Government's guidance ‘Understanding and addressing the health risks of damp and mould in the home’ to make sure you’re on top of condensation, damp and mould in your rental property.
+Read the Government's guidance ‘Understanding and addressing the health risks of damp and mould in the home’ to make sure you’re on top of condensation, damp and mould in your rental property in advance of the Renters’ Rights Bill, Awaab’s Law and the Decent Homes Standard becoming law.

-This guidance also heralds two of the Renters (Reform) Bill’s key components, the Housing Ombudsman, which will deal with tenant complaints where the landlord hasn’t taken action, and the Property Portal, where a landlord’s compliance with the Decent Homes Standards and other regulations will be recorded.
+This guidance also heralds two other key provisions in the Renters’ Rights Bill, the Private Rented Sector Ombudsman, which will deal with tenant complaints where the landlord hasn’t taken action, and the Private Rented Sector Database, where a landlord’s compliance with the Decent Homes Standards and other regulations will be recorded.

 For more information on how you can protect your property this winter, visit our winter landlord advice page for helpful tips and guidance on minimising the risk of damage.

-For more information on damp, mould and condensation in rental properties, listen to our podcast which was recorded in 2022 before the tragic death of Awaab Ishak, and includes practical advice from Julie Ford, Adviser at HF Assist and Suzy Hershman, Resolution Department Lead at mydeposits and the Property Redress Scheme.
+For more advice on managing damp, mould and condensation in rental properties, listen to our podcast which was recorded in 2022 before the tragic death of Awaab Ishak, and includes practical advice from Julie Ford, specialist advisor to the private rented sector, and Suzy Hershman, Resolution Department Lead at mydeposits and the Property Redress Scheme.